← All varieties

 Origin/History

-Raised from seed by F. J. Graham, Cranford, England, about 1852.
-Exhibited before the British Pomological Society in 1858 under the name Graham's Bergamot, for which it was granted a first class certificate from the Royal Horticultural Society.
-Prior to being placed on the market in 1863 it was renamed Autumn Nelis because of the similarity of the tree and fruit to Winter Nelis (Hedrick).
+Autumn Nelis is an English pear, raised from seed by F. J. Graham, of Cranford, England, about 1852.
+It was exhibited before the British Pomological Society in 1858 under the name Graham's Bergamot, at which time it was granted a first class certificate from the Royal Horticultural Society.
+Prior to being placed on the market in 1863, it was renamed Autumn Nelis because of the similarity of the tree and fruit to Winter Nelis.
+The variety appears in horticultural literature under the synonyms Graham's Autumn Nelis and Graham's Bergamot.

 Tree

-Much the habit of Winter Nelis; very hardy and productive.
-Young wood light olive (Downing).
+The tree is described as being very much in the habit of Winter Nelis, very hardy and productive.
+Young wood is light olive.

 Fruit

-Flesh and Flavor: Yellowish.
-Downing characterizes it as fine-grained, melting, and rich aromatic, rating it Very Good.
-Hedrick describes the flesh as very tender, melting and buttery, with an abundance of rich, aromatic, sugary juice and an exquisite flavor, rating it a first class dessert fruit.
+Flesh is yellowish, fine-grained, melting, and rich aromatic (Downing).
+Hedrick expands on this: flesh is yellowish, very tender, melting and buttery, with an abundance of rich, aromatic, sugary juice, and having an exquisite flavor.
+Rated Very Good (Downing); described as a first class dessert fruit (Hedrick).

 Season